aegon1994/Diabetic-Retinopathy-classifier/README.md

 This is a classifier which could classify eyeballs which are in Diabetic-Retinopathy into three different types.
 This project refer to the competition in [Diabetic Retinopathy Classification](https://www.kaggle.com/competitions/retinopathy-classification-sai/team).
 <img src="https://github.com/aegon1994/Diabetic-Retinopathy-classifier/blob/main/image/%E8%9E%A2%E5%B9%95%E6%93%B7%E5%8F%96%E7%95%AB%E9%9D%A2%202025-03-01%20154415.png?raw=true">

-I will show an efficienNet model which could extract the features from high resolution medical images and classified medical images by those features.
+I will show an efficientNet model which could extract the features from high resolution medical images and classified medical images by those features.

 ## preparing stage
 In this project, I built this process and train this model in PyTorch framework in local environment.